JaimeToca/android-dev-challenge/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
 The main motiviation for this app was to get familiar with the basics of compose API.
-Most of the data is harcoded and the focus of this app was not the architecture.
+Most of the data is harcoded.
+TODO: There is still room for improvement regarding Theme/colors/fonts and other small things

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->